 Dr Kenneth Barr

-- Research Associate (Theatre, Film and Television Studies)
+- Lecturer in the Centre for Cultural Policy Research (CCPR) (Theatre, Film & Television Studies)

 Kenny Barr is a Research Associate on the ‘Television in Transition’ project at the Centre for Cultural Policy Research.
 Prior to his appointment at CCPR, Kenny was awarded a Lord Kelvin/Adam Smith Scholarship to undertake doctoral research into music copyright in the digital age.

 This doctoral research focused on copyright as it shapes the commercial decision-making of creators and investors in the contemporary UK music industries.
 Building on this it is clear that a number of relevant cross-sector phenomena can be observed in the music and television production sectors, as well as the wider creative industries.

 These include: the fragmentation of markets/audiences; rapid proliferation of nascent intermediaries and platforms; vertical and horizontal integration at all levels of cultural production; consolidation of ownership/control of output; the so-called ‘disintermediation’,‘re-intermediation’ and ‘democratisation’ of media production.